pvandervelde/mindvortex/src/posts/2017-08-13-Software-development-pipeline-Design-introduction.md

 or even [Continuous deployment](https://www.agilealliance.org/glossary/continuous-deployment).

-One of the consequences of this desire to reduce the development cycle time on the development process is that more parts of the development workflow have to be automated.
-One way this automation can be achieved is by creating a [development pipeline](http://www.informit.com/articles/article.aspx?p=1621865&seqNum=2) which takes the source code and moves it through a set of largely automatic transformations, e.g. compilation, testing and packaging, to obtain a validated application that can be deployed.
+One of the consequences of this desire to reduce the development cycle time on the development process is that more tasks in the development workflow have to be automated in order to reduce the time taken for the specific task.
+One way this automation can be achieved is by creating a [development pipeline](http://www.informit.com/articles/article.aspx?p=1621865&seqNum=2) which takes the source code and moves it through a set of largely automatic transformations, e.g. compilation, testing, packaging and potentially deployment, to obtain a validated application that at the very least can be deployed or even used immediately depending on the capabilities of the pipeline.

 In order to configure a development pipeline, whether that is on-prem or in the cloud, for one or more development teams one will have to understand what the requirements are which